fossasia/knitlib/README.rst

 7.2 Documentation improvements
 ------------------------------

-7.3 Feature requests, bug reports, and feedback
+7.3 Feature requests, Issues, and Feedback
 -----------------------------------------------
+Issues, feature requests and feedback can be reported via the Github issues tracker at https://github.com/fashiontec/knitlib/issues

 7.4 Pull Request Guidelines
 ---------------------------

 =============================
 8. Applications using Knitlib